Envision Racing: 2019–20 season

 Bird and Frijns were retained for the 2019–20 season along with the Audi customer deal.
 Bird won the 2019 Diriyah ePrix and got a podium in Race 1 of the 2020 Berlin ePrix.
 Frijns had a poor start until the season stopped due to the COVID-19 pandemic.
 He then scored two podiums at Race 3 and 5 of the Berlin ePrix.
 Bird and Frijns finished 10th and 12th respectively that season and Envision Virgin finished 4th in the Teams’ Championship.

 2020–21 season

 After six seasons with the outfit, Bird left Virgin to join Jaguar Racing.
 In July 2020, the team announced reigning Super Formula champion Nick Cassidy would partner Frijns for the 2020–21 season.

 2021–22 season

 Following the 2020–21 season Virgin left the team as a partner and the team re-branded as Envision Racing, and introduced a new green livery for its entry.
 Cassidy and Frijns were retained as drivers, while Alice Powell became the Simulator and Development Driver for the team.

+2022–23 season

+The team switched from Audi to Jaguar powertrains for the Gen3 era.
+Following the departure of Frijns, Formula E champion Sébastien Buemi joined the team to partner Cassidy.
+The team had a strong performance throughout the season, with Cassidy winning 4 ePrixs and was in contention for the driver's world championship.
+After a race victory in the season finale of London Race 2, the team has secured the Team's Championship, the first championship in the history of the team under different brands.

+2023–24 season

+Frijns reunited with the team as Cassidy joined the Jaguar factory team.

+2024–25 season

+Both Frijns and Buemi were retained in season 11.
+Buemi managed to secure a race victory at race 2 of the Monaco ePrix.

+2025–26 season

+Frijns was released from the team and would be replaced by Joel Eriksson.